tradle/why-hypercore/FAQ.md

 ## What is missing in Hypercore?

 Hyperdrive provides many key primitives needed in distributed systems.
-But it lacks certain others that you will need to build yourself, and to avoid frustration it is better to be aware of them upfront.
+But it lacks certain others that you will need to build yourself for a full P2P application, and to avoid frustration it is better to be aware of them upfront.

 ### Distributed Time / Clocks